carmelopaz0708/rns_generator/README.md

 Likewise, all cells in the reference file comprising the *table* should contain integers only. **Do not include row nor column headers in the reference file**.
 Do not include letters, symbols nor special characters in the *table*.
 Doing so will prevent the code from parsing the *table* and will undoubtedly crash the script.
 No formatting is required for the reference file either; just enter the data until it forms the *table*.
 You can opt to format the cells in the reference table for better readability as doing so will have no effect on the script parsing data.

+Lastly, while not explicitly required, is highly recommended to name all the available worksheets in your reference file.
+The script will parse worksheet names and help the disambiguate from each table.

 ### Running the script
 Clone this repo and save it to any directory in your system.
 From the terminal, run a `cd` command to the repo.
 Make sure you are in `rns_generator\`.
 You can check your current directory by running a `dir` command.